composablesys/collabs/collabs/docs/events.md

 # Events

-Collaborative data types use _events_ to notify you when they change, due to either a local or remote operation.
+`Collab`s use _events_ to notify you when they change, due to either a local or remote operation.
 Typically, you will act on these events by updating the view (UI).

 ## Quick Start